-The following instructions are designed to help you recover from nasal surgery as easily as possible.
-Taking care of you can prevent complications.
+The following instructions are designed to help your child recover from sinus surgery as easily as possible.
+Taking care of your child can prevent complications.
 It is very important that you read these instructions and follow them carefully.
 We will be happy to answer any questions.